 Ability to Keep Residents Mobile

-This indicates the percent of patients who were able to retain mobility over time.
-Preserving mobility is usually a good sign for residents' well-being.
+This is the percent of patients that were able to retain mobility over time.
+Retaining mobility is usually a good sign for residents' well-being.

 Hospitalizations